Principal

 Classical Ballet, Jazz and Contemporary Teacher

-Musical Theatre, Tap, Jazz, Lyrical and Competition Team Teacher
+Musical Theatre, Tap, Jazz and Lyrical Teacher

-Freya Reed BA(Hons) Professional Dance and Musical Theatre, ISTD DDE
+Molly Alba BA(Hons) Professional Dance and Musical Theatre, ISTD DDE

 Modern Theatre Dance, Tap, Jazz, Contemporary, Lyrical and Competition Team Teacher and Choreographer